 Diluted net loss per share is computed using the more dilutive of (a) the two-class method or (b) the if converted method.
 The Company allocates earnings first to preferred stockholders based on dividend rights and then to common and preferred stockholders based on ownership interests.
 The weighted average number of common shares included in the computation of diluted net loss gives effect to all potentially dilutive common equivalent shares, including outstanding stock options, warrants, preferred stock and the potential issuance of stock upon the conversion of the Company's convertible notes.
 Common stock equivalent shares are excluded from the computation of diluted net loss per share if their effect is antidilutive.
-In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
-When a gain is recorded pursuant to a change in fair value of the warrant liability during the period, the Company assesses whether the impact of reversing the gain and including the additional securities is dilutive, and if so, will adjust dilutive EPS.
-The Company reported a net loss attributable to common stockholders for the years ended December 31, 2015 and 2016 and the three months ended March 31, 2016 and 2017 (unaudited).
+In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net loss per share attributable to common stockholders is the same as basic net